expo/fyi/ios-scene-lifecycle.md

 - You maintain the **ios** directory by hand.
 See [Migrating a hand-managed iOS project](#migrating-a-hand-managed-ios-project).
 - You have a bare React Native app that uses Expo modules.
 Run `npx install-expo-modules@latest`, which migrates the project for SDK 58 and newer.
 - You override `UIApplicationDelegate` methods directly, or ship a library that does.
 See [Libraries and custom app delegate code](#libraries-and-custom-app-delegate-code).
+- You are on SDK 57 and want to build with Xcode 27 and the iOS 27 SDK.
+See [Staying on SDK 57 with Xcode 27](#staying-on-sdk-57-with-xcode-27).

 ## What changed